 Hunting is a normal and important part of being a human.
 Historically, if you didn’t hunt; you didn’t eat.
 Today, with the advent of corporate agriculture, we no longer spend our days outdoors tracking down game, we simply take a trip to a grocery store.
-This shift away from outdoor hunting to couch-surfing has destroyed our physical and mental well-being.
 But we can get back to our roots by developing a lifelong passion of pursuing wild game and guiding others on the adventure.
 There are a few reasons why this makes sense:

 - First, wild game is one of the greatest sources of protein on this earth.
 You were born to eat it.
-Were you born to eat genetically engineered beef?
 A wild and free food source, away from industrial farming, is where it’s at!

 - Second, our sedentary lifestyles can make us lethargic and overweight.
 Hunting enhances your physical fitness and overall vitality.

 - Third, overcoming challenges in the wilderness builds confidence and problem-solving skills.
 These elements have positive spillover effects in our everyday lives.

 - Fourth, hunting satisfies a primal instinct To Be Self-Reliant.
 There is no replacement in life for pursuing, harvesting, and processing wild game.